-Lawrence Rubin is an associate professor in the Sam Nunn School of International Affairs at the Georgia Institute of Technology and a faculty affiliate of the Center for International Strategy Technology, and Policy.
-His research interests include Middle East politics and international security with a specific focus on Islam and politics, Arab foreign policies, and nuclear proliferation.
-He has conducted research in Morocco, Egypt, Israel, the UAE, and Yemen.
+Lawrence Rubin is an associate professor in the Sam Nunn School of International Affairs at the Georgia Institute of Technology and a co-director of the GT@DC Program, an associate fellow at the International Institute for Strategic Studies, and a Fellow in the Project on Sectarianism and De-Sectarianism.
+His research interests include Middle East politics and international security with a specific focus on intra-regional relations, religion and politics, nuclear proliferation, emerging technologies, and space policy.
+He has conducted research in Morocco, Egypt, Israel, Jordan, the U.A.E., and Yemen.

-Rubin is the author of Islam in the Balance: Ideational Threats in Arab Politics (Stanford University Press, 2014).
-His other work has been published in International Studies Review, Politics, Religion & Ideology, Middle East Policy, Terrorism and Political Violence, Contemporary Security Policy, British Journal of Middle Eastern Studies, the Brookings Institute, The National Interest, The Washington Quarterly, Lawfare, and The Washington Post.
-Rubin is a co-editor and contributor Terrorist Rehabilitation and Counter-Radicalisation: New Approaches to Counter-terrorism (Routledge 2011).
+Rubin is the author and editor of three books, including The End of Strategic Stability?
+Nuclear Weapons and the Challenge of Regional Rivalries (Georgetown University Press, 2018) co-edited with Adam Stulberg, Islam in the Balance: Ideational Threats in Arab Politics (Stanford University Press, 2014) and Terrorist Rehabilitation and Counter-Radicalisation: New Approaches to Counter-terrorism (Routledge 2011) with Rohan Gunaratna and Jolene Jerard.
+He edited a special issue for Orbis titled, “Emerging Technology and National Security,” 64:4 (2020).
+His other work has been published in International Studies Review, Politics, Religion & Ideology, Democracy and Security, International Area Studies Review, Middle East Policy, Terrorism and Political Violence, Orbis, Contemporary Security Policy, Democracy and Security, The Non-Proliferation Review, British Journal of Middle Eastern Studies, Lawfare, the Brookings Institute, The National Interest, The Washington Quarterly, and The Washington Post.

 Rubin received his PhD in Political Science from UCLA (2009) and earned degrees from University of Oxford, London School of Economics, and UC Berkeley.
-His research has been supported by the Hollings Center for International Dialogue, the Institute of Global Cooperation and Conflict, the U.S. Department of Education, Horowitz Foundation for Social Policy, Project on Middle East Political Science, and the Defense Threat Reduction Agency.
+His research has been supported by the Hollings Center for International Dialogue, the Institute of Global Cooperation and Conflict, the U.S. Department of Education, Horowitz Foundation for Social Policy, Project on Middle East Political Science, and the Department of Defense.